 Foreign investors seeking to become owners in companies in Singapore have various ways at their disposal for doing so.
 Apart from the usual methods which imply the Singapore company formation process or buying shelf companies, there is another way of owning a business in the city-state: by buying shares in a company.
 In order to do that, an investor must negotiate with the Singapore company selling the shares.

 Below we will take a look at the share sales procedures in Singapore and the rights and obligations of the party selling company shares.
-Our company registration specialists in Singapore can offer information on the Company Law which provides for the share capital requirements in local businesses.
+Our company registration specialists can offer information on the Company Law which provides for the share capital requirements in local businesses and can also help you open a company in Singapore.

 Both the seller and the buyer involved in the process of company share sales in Singapore must pay attention to a few aspects.
 The Commercial Code and the mergers and acquisitions legislation provide for the sale of shares in a private or a public company in Singapore.
 This aspect is important because public companies usually list their shares on the Singapore Stock Exchange making both the sale and acquisition of shares easier.